hidem1129-oss/Modular-Factory-System/Hardware/README.md

 - keyed or pitch-consistent connectors
 - screw terminals or equivalent power connectors

-### Power distribution
+### Power distribution and measurement

-The power architecture is designed around monitored 5 V distribution.
+The actuator-power architecture is designed around monitored 5 V distribution.

 Goals include:

 - supplying multiple branches
-- observing voltage and current
+- observing main-line and branch voltage/current behavior
 - separating logic/control wiring from higher-current paths where practical
 - exposing electrical behavior to the software layer
+- providing a common measurement boundary
+- collecting repeatable branch telemetry at a consistent cadence

+The centralized monitor is intended primarily for trend analysis, comparison, logging, and diagnostics rather than precision load-terminal power measurement.

+The Power Monitor Board distributes and observes the supplied power but does not regulate or improve the upstream source.

 ### Tabletop and demonstration constraints